Categories

 Falling in love with God

-One thing that I understood right from the beginning though, was how good God is, and how grateful I should be:
+One thing that I understood right from the beginning was how good God is, and how grateful I should be:

-We men rebelled against him, and we just about destroyed all the plans that he had made for the universe that he had created.
+We men rebelled against him, and just about destroyed all the plans that he had made for the universe that he had created.

 He even sent his only Son, Jesus Christ to the slaughter in order to be able to accept back those of us who repent of our rebellious and evil attitude towards himself!

-Jesus, being himself an indivisible part of God, became a man, suffered, died and experienced the agony of going to the world of the dead, (Hades) for us.
+Jesus, being himself an indivisible part of God, became a man, suffered, died and experienced the agony of going to the world of the dead, (Hades) for us, experiencing there additional woes that we know nothing about, and probably stayed there, suffering for 3.000 years, from Noah’s days up to his birth… we cannot even imagine how much he suffered in order to redeem us…

-4. Back to the Congo
+6. Back to the Congo

 Now that I was a born-again child of God, I needed to share with my parents, my friends all the wonderful things I had discovered about God.